Lily Delissa Joseph: Biography

 In 1924, Joseph and her architect husband held a joint exhibition of drawings and paintings at the Suffolk Street Galleries.
 Throughout her life Joseph was a regular exhibitor at the Royal Academy, showing some twenty-five paintings between 1904 and 1938.
 She also exhibited with the Society of Women Artists, the New English Art Club and the Royal Society of British Artists.
 Joseph exhibited at the Paris Salon receiving an Honourable Mention on one occasion and in 1929 winning a silver medal.
 In 1946 the Ben Uri Gallery in London had a joint exhibition of works by Joseph and her brother Solomom and examples of her paintings were included in the Jewish Art of Great Britain 1845–1945 exhibition held at the Belgrave Gallery in 1978.
 The Ben Uri Gallery holds her Self-Portrait with Candles which shows Joseph holding two Sabbath candles and with her head covered observing the Jewish Sabbath.
 The Tate collection includes a 1937 London scene by Joseph, Roofs, High Holborn, showing the view from her studio towards the Old Bailey.
+For a time she was also the art critic for 'The Women's Gazette', a paper the supported the Women's Liberal Federation.

+In 1887, Joseph married the architect Delissa Joseph (1859–1927).
+Joseph was a keen cyclist, an early pilot and also a motorist, travelling to Palestine by car in the 1920s.
 The Josephs had a house at Birchington in Kent for a time.

-She died on 27 July 1940 and is buried at Willesden Jewish Cemetery.
+On 27 July 1940, Joseph died in London and was buried at Willesden Jewish Cemetery.